bathyscapher/Metabarcoding-Pipeline-Building/2_PipelineOTU/mothur.md

 ```

 ## Align the contigs to SILVA
-* How can the range in coordinates stretch so far over SILVA?

 Align the contigs to the (customized) [SILVA](https://www.arb-silva.de/) reference data base.

-*Note:* instructions to taylor the SILVA database to specific primers are [here](http://blog.mothur.org/2018/01/10/SILVA-v132-reference-files/) and [here](http://blog.mothur.org/2016/07/07/Customization-for-your-region/).
+*Tip:* instructions to taylor the SILVA database to specific primers are [here](http://blog.mothur.org/2018/01/10/SILVA-v132-reference-files/) and [here](http://blog.mothur.org/2016/07/07/Customization-for-your-region/).

 ```bash
 ### 16S